isomerpages/csc-knowledge/pages/ETHOS.md

 <td class="text">
 <h3>Economising with Imagination in Harsh Times</h3>
-<b><i>by Geoﬀ Mulgan</i></b>
+<b><i>Geoﬀ Mulgan</i></b>

-<p> Crisis does not always have to lead to damaging reductions in the
-    public good: instead, they can prompt innovative improvements in the way public services are resourced, structured and operated.
+<p> Crisis does not always have to lead to damaging reductions in the public good: instead, they can prompt innovative improvements in the way public services are resourced, structured and operated.
 </p>

 <div class="button1"><a href="/ethos-issue-25/economising/">Read More</a></div><br>